drfknoble/tensorflow_projects/CNN/README.md

 # CNN

-In this project, I show you how to use TensorFlow to create a Convolutional Neural Network (CNN) to predict the next character is an array of four numbers.
+In this project, I show you how to use TensorFlow to create a Convolutional Neural Network (CNN) to learn the identity kernel so that the output image matches the input image.

 # Table of Contents